Spatio-temporal model via Locally Adaptive Regression Splines: Experiments

 \subsubsection{Univariate simulation study}

 All experiments were performed in \texttt{R}.
-To employ the Trend Filtering estimator, we use the \texttt{trendfilter} function in the \texttt{glmgen} package.
-We compared compared it with additive smoothing splines in a wide range of scenarios, using the \texttt{smooth.spline} function.
+To employ the {{Locally Adaptive Regression Splines}} estimator, we use the \texttt{trendfilter} function in the \texttt{glmgen} package.
+We compared our method with additive smoothing splines in a wide range of scenarios, using the \texttt{smooth.spline} function.
 For all these scenarios, we consider $f^*=\widetilde{f}-\int_{[0,1]}\widetilde{f}(x)dx$ for functions $\widetilde{f}$ defined below.
 Moreover, we vary $n\in\{200,400,600,800\}$.

 {$\bullet$ {\bf{Scenario 1} }} Piece-wise constant.

 {$\bullet$ {\bf{Scenario 2} }} Piece-wise linear.

 {$\bullet$ {\bf{Scenario 3} } } Lagrange polynomial.